uchicago-cs/cmsc22000/website/content/labs/lab8.md

 We could, of course, just clone those repositories and copy them into our repository.
 This is usually a bad idea, because it makes it harder to track updates in the original code.
 For example, if hiredis releases a new version, we would have to manually copy over their updated version into our repository.

 In general, the problem we’re facing is that there is some code produced by a "third party" that we would like to include in our project.
-In Git this is typically handled by using submodules, which effectively allow us to include "third party repositories" in our own repository (in other version control systems, this is sometimes referred to as "vendor branches").
+In Git this is typically handled by using *submodules*, which effectively allow us to include "third party repositories" in our own repository (in other version control systems, this is sometimes referred to as "vendor branches").

-We can add submodules by using the git submodule command:
+We can add submodules by using the `git submodule` command:

     $ git submodule add https://github.com/RedisLabs/RedisModulesSDK.git
     Cloning into '/tmp/cs220-redis-example/RedisModulesSDK'...